Wrestling at the 1912 Summer Olympics – Men's Greco-Roman lightweight

 The Greco-Roman lightweight competition at the 1912 Summer Olympics was part of the wrestling programme.

 The competition used a form of double-elimination tournament.
 Rather than using the brackets that are now standard for double-elimination contests (and which assure that each match is between two competitors with the same number of losses), each wrestler drew a number.
 Each man would face off against the wrestler with the next number, provided he had not already faced that wrestler and that the wrestler was not from the same nation as him (unless this was necessary to avoid byes).

 When only three wrestlers remain (the medalists), the double-elimination halts and a special final round is used to determine the order of the medals.

+Lightweight was the second-lightest category, including wrestlers weighing 60 to 67.5 kg.